neverRare/stick-docs/reference/language/method_call.md

 car.repaint(color: "white")
 ```

 When the method only have 1 non-self parameter, the curve bracket `()` can be omitted.
-With this form, the label should also be omitted.
+With this form, the name should also be omitted.

 ```stick
 car .repaint "white"